Higher Airy structures, W algebras and topological recursion: Introduction

 \subsubsection{Acknowledgments}

-We thank Alexander Alexandrov, Todor Milanov, Nicolas Orantin, Ran Tessler and Di Yang for discussions, as well as Anton Mellit and Pieter Moree for two arithmetic remarks.
+We thank Alexander Alexandrov, Todor Milanov, Nicolas Orantin, Ran Tessler and Di Yang for discussions, as well as Nezhla Aghaei, Reinier Kramer, Anton Mellit, Pieter Moree, Aniket Joshi, and Yannik Sch\"uler for comments.
 We also thank Leonid Chekhov and the other organizers of the workshop ``Combinatorics of the moduli spaces, etc.'' in Moscow, June 2018, where a subset of the authors could meet and work on this project and a preliminary version was presented.
 The work of G.B. benefited from the support of the Max-Planck-Gesellschaft.
 The work of D.N. is supported by the TEAM programme of the Foundation for Polish Science co-financed by the European Union under the European Regional Development Fund (POIR.04.04.00-00-5C55/17-00).
 V.B., N.K.C. and T.C. acknowledge the support of the Natural Sciences and Engineering Research Council of Canada.